B. Mus, Grad. Dip. Ed., L. Mus. A, FTCL

 In 2010 Philip was guest conductor of the Melbourne Chamber Choir in a programme of sacred a cappella works and the Duruflé Requiem.
 In 2016 the Australian Brandenburg Orchestra invited Philip to guest conduct Brandenburg Young Voices at the Melbourne Recital Centre.

-For a number of years Philip has been a guest presenter/conducting tutor at the ACCET (Australian Choral Conductors Education and Training) Summer School and is in frequent demand for workshops and adjudication.
+For a number of years he has been a guest presenter/conducting tutor at the ACCET (Australian Choral Conductors Education and Training) Summer School and is in frequent demand for workshops and adjudication.

 Philip is on the staff of organists at St Francis’ Lonsdale Street.

 Robyn studied piano and accompanying at the University of Melbourne where she was twice awarded the Maude Harrington prize for accompanying.
-Robyn has undertaken concert tours with the Choir to Europe, Great Britain, USA, Japan and China.
+Robyn has undertaken concert tours with the Choir to Europe, Great Britain, USA and Japan, Hong Kong, China, New Zealand.
 She has particularly enjoyed working as rehearsal accompanist under conductors including Graeme Abbott, Brett Dean and Guy Noble and accompanying singers including Joanna Cole, Suzanne Shakespeare and Jacqueline Porter in performance.

 In addition to her work with the National Boys Choir of Australia Robyn works as a freelance accompanist and at Melbourne Girls Grammar School as an accompanist and a teacher of piano and theory.

 Coordinator and Conductor of Elementary & Junior Choristers